Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 <!-- TODO: Do not forget to correct the link above to a new version of singularity. -->

-We are also working on a number of base images to build upon, where the base images are tested with the OS kernel on LUMI (and some for ROCm are already there).
+We also provide a number of base images to build upon, where the base images are tested with the OS kernel on LUMI.

 ## Interacting with containers